Cooking through the Freezer-one forgotten package at a time

 When Good Intentions Meet Real Life

 At the time, I actually got off to a great start cooking through the freezer.
 I planned meals, used ingredients, and unearthed ancient freezer mysteries.
-I was making progress—until I returned to full‑time work, at which point my noble culinary intentions were quickly buried under call schedules, long days, and sheer exhaustion.
+I was making progress—until I returned to full‑time work.
+At that point my noble culinary intentions were quickly buried.
+Call schedules, long days, and sheer exhaustion took over.

 A Love of Cooking… and Collecting Recipes